 Fidelity of Implementation Tool (FIT) Assessment Overview

 The Fidelity of Implementation Tool (FIT) is an evidence-based tool that measures the extent to which a school implements MTSS for equity-based inclusive education.
 It can be considered an inventory of current practice.
-The FIT is a tool that has been used in some PPS schools for a few years now and is now supported at all K-12 schools and some programs annually.
+The FIT is a tool that has been used across the district for some years now and is now supported at all K-12 schools and some programs annually.

 This process is aligned with, but different from, the Culturally Responsive - Tiered Fidelity Inventory (CR-TFI).
 The CR-TFI is a self-assessment that focuses deeply on climate.
 The CR-TFI continues to be a valuable and part of PPS practice.
 The FIT has a much broader reach (and also includes climate, but less detailed) and is supported at the district level.
 Each tool will be used at all schools once annually.